octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterFA20Operator/course.md

 ## Definition

-The FA2 standard proposes a _unified token contract interface_ that accommodates all mentioned concerns.
+The FA2 standard proposes a _unified token contract interface_ that accommodates fungibility and multiple asset concerns.
 It aims to provide significant expressivity to contract developers to create new types of tokens while maintaining a common interface standard for wallet integrators and external developers.

 In this chapter we will focus on _Operators_ and _Permissions_.